Vegetarian Traveller Food Experiences

 Before we go any further, let us discuss the different types of vegetarian choices people have.
 I think it is crucial to determine what kind of a vegetarian are you.
 So here are some of the common types of vegetarians:

-- Vegans: Vegans don’t eat red meat, white meat, seafood, fowl, dairy or eggs.
+• Vegans: Vegans don’t eat red meat, white meat, seafood, fowl, dairy or eggs.
 Basically, they don’t consume any animal products or by-products.
-Hence they also don’t consume products like honey, gelatin, beeswax etc. Due to the rise in the number of people turning vegan, there have been substantial improvements when it comes to vegan food/vegan travel.
+Hence they also don’t consume products like honey, gelatin, beeswax etc. Due to the rise in the number of people turning vegan, there have been substantial improvements when it comes to vegan experiences/vegan travel.

-- Beegans: Very similar to Vegans.
+• Beegans: Very similar to Vegan travellers.
 However, this group does consume honey.

 Now that we have differentiated between the various types of vegetarians, let me give you some important tips for vegetarian travellers.